vsr10c/devContainerPython/README.md

 **Details:**

 *   The `.devcontainer/devcontainer.json` file configures the Devcontainer.
-*   Python dependencies (e.g., the Google ADK library) are typically specified in a `requirements.txt` or `pyproject.toml` file.
-Make sure to install dependencies with `pip install -r requirements.txt` or use `poetry install`.
+*   Python dependencies (e.g., the Google ADK library) are typically specified in a `pyproject.toml` file.
+Make sure to install dependencies with use `poetry install`.

 **Contributing:**